 alert box - a message box that opens in response to an entry you made in a dialog box, window, or screen.
-This box often contains a button (usually labeled "OK") for you to clic labeled "OK") for you to click in order to confirm or execute a command.
+This box often contains a button (usually labeled "OK") for you to click in order to confirm or execute a command.